 2. Create highly-targeted audiences

 One of the biggest mistakes businesses make when marketing their health and wellness products is targeting too broad of an audience.
 When we dig into the reasoning behind this, many business owners are afraid of turning off/away potential buyers by creating highly targeted content for a specific type of person.
 Or they simply feel that their offerings are 'good for everyone'.
 While that may be the case, you will never see the growth you want to see by being 'good for everyone' when you could instead be 'super f*cking great for some'.
-That match, those Brand Soulmates, are what will make a booming business.
+That match, those Brand Companions, are what will make a booming business.

 The more you try to connect with everyone the less inspiring and engaging your marketing campaigns and messaging will be.